carlisia/bio-adapt/README.md

 ## Performance

-The emerge pattern is optimized for production with 1000+ agents:
+The emerge primitive is optimized for production with 1000+ agents:

 - **Sub-linear convergence** - Better performance at scale
 - **~2KB memory per agent** - Efficient resource usage